KeepCoolCH/DropzoneFileSharing/README.md

 - Enable/Disable `only_upload` mode without generating a link
 - Enable/Disable `send_email` mode (⚠️ make sure to define the `SMTP server`, `SMTP port`, `SMTP username`, `SMTP password` and `SMTP From Adress`).
 - Enable/Disable `admin_notify` mode for upload notifications (⚠️ make sure to define the `SMTP server`, `SMTP port`, `SMTP username`, `SMTP password` and `SMTP From Adress`).
+- Enable/Disable `show_dp` mode to control whether users see the download page.
+If deactivated, users are redirected to an instant direct download without viewing the download page.
 - Enable/Disable `pwzip` mode for password protection of the zip file itself.
 If deactivated, only the download is password-protected, not the ZIP file (⚠️ ZIP password cannot be modified).

 ---